-Throughout 2017 the WPS Program is working with activists, policy makers, faculty and civil society leaders, to build curricula and partnerships around the world.
+Throughout 2017, the WPS program is working with activists, policy makers, faculty, and civil society leaders to build curricula and partnerships around the world.
 We are also conducting research on the role that women and women’s activism plays in peacebuilding and human security in select pilot countries.
-Please take a moment to hear Leymah Gbowee introduce this new vision, presented in a keynote talk at Columbia University at the annual Sustaining Peace Conference in 2016.
+Please take a moment to hear Leymah Gbowee introduce the vision of this program and what inspires her to do this work.

 Photo Credit: Oxfam International.